kratoon/salesforce-metadata/README.md

 [![npm version](https://badge.fury.io/js/salesforce-metadata.svg)](https://badge.fury.io/js/salesforce-metadata)

-Read and write Salesforce Metadata files in TypeScript or JavaScript.
+Read and write Salesforce Metadata files in TypeScript.

 WARNING: this project is not stable yet and any API can change.